matthew-a-thomas/me/_posts/2023-08-18-air-spring-preload.md

 $$ P_1 \cdot V_1 = P_2 \cdot V_2 $$

-In other words, the pressure multiplied by the volume remains the same
+In other words, the pressure multiplied by the volume remains the same.

 Now, a force is pressure multiplied over an area: